miller2590/Todo-C--/README.md

 Whille developing this project, I solidified basic string, and vector manipulaation.
 As well as utilizing for loops and while loops.
 I learned about the getLine function which gave me the ability to add type string tasks which included spaces.

+HOW IT WORKS:
+It is very simple, Clone the repository, then complile the code.
+I used g++ *.cpp while developing.
+Then run your ./a.out command.

 MIT License

 Copyright (c) [2021] [Gage Miller]